 ‘Come, now, you blessed, eat at my table’ by Ruth Duck (StF 695)

 God of justice, Saviour to all by Tim Hughes (StF 699)

-But you don’t need to confine yourself to this section only.
+But you don’t need to confine yourself to this section of the hymn book.
 For example:

 Allan Dickinson’s Where can we find you, Lord Jesus our Master?
 (StF 672).The words were inspired in part by some Bible Reading Notes that reflected on the incarnation of Jesus.
 They spoke of Jesus as being with and “for” the marginalised of society – “the poor, the homeless, the people that respectable people wouldn’t touch with a barge pole”.

-Damien Body engages with the tough issues of prostitution and poverty in Dressed up on the kerbside (website only) – a hard hymn to sing but one that will provoke thought and discussion even if read.
+Damien Body engages with the tough issues of prostitution and poverty in Dressed up on the kerbside (website only) – a hard hymn to sing but thought provoking even if read.